David Blaine

+Known for his dangerous stunts, in 2008 he attempted to break the Guinness World Record for breath holding.
+He succeeded in holding his breath for 17 minutes 4 seconds, setting a new world record for oxygen-assisted static apnea.
+He is the author of Mysterious Stranger: A Book of Magic (2002), an autobiography and armchair treasure hunt with instructions on performing magic tricks.

 Early life

-Blaine was born and raised in Brooklyn, New York City, the son of a single mother, Patrice White, a teacher who was of Russian Jewish ancestry, and a father who is a Vietnam War veteran of Puerto Rican and Italian descent.
+Blaine was born David Blaine White on April 4, 1973, in Brooklyn, New York City, the son of a single mother, Patrice White, a teacher who was of Russian Jewish ancestry, and father William Perez, who is a Vietnam War veteran of Puerto Rican and Italian descent.

 When Blaine was four years old, he saw a magician performing magic on the subway.
 This sparked a lifelong interest for him.
 He was raised by his mother and attended a Montessori school in Brooklyn.
 They later moved to Little Falls, New Jersey, where he attended Passaic Valley Regional High School.

-Per one account, his mother developed cancer when Blaine was 15 and died when he was 20.
-Per another, "When Blaine was 21, his mother was stricken with cancer and passed away in 1994."
+According to one account, his mother developed cancer when Blaine was 15 and died when he was 20.
+According to another, "When Blaine was 21, his mother was stricken with cancer and passed away in 1994."
 When Blaine was 17 years old, he moved to Manhattan, New York City.

 Stunts and specials

-Street Magic and Magic Man (1997)
+Street Magic (1997) and Magic Man (1998)

 On May 19, 1997, Blaine's first television special, David Blaine: Street Magic, aired on ABC.
 "It really, really does break new ground," said Penn Jillette of Penn & Teller.
 When asked about his performance style, Blaine explained, "I'd like to bring magic back to the place it used to be 100 years ago."
 Time commented, "His deceptively low-key, ultracool manner leaves spectators more amazed than if he'd razzle-dazzled."

-In Magic Man, Blaine is shown traveling across the country, entertaining unsuspecting pedestrians in Atlantic City, Compton, Dallas, the Mojave Desert, New York City, and San Francisco, recorded by a small crew with handheld cameras.
+In Magic Man, aired January 16, 1998, Blaine is shown traveling across the country, entertaining unsuspecting pedestrians in Atlantic City, Compton, Dallas, the Mojave Desert, New York City, and San Francisco, recorded by a small crew with handheld cameras.
 Jon Racherbaumer commented: "Make no mistake about it, the focus of this show, boys and girls, is not Blaine.
 It is really about theatrical proxemics; about the show-within-a-show and the spontaneous, visceral reactions of people being astonished."
 USA Today called Blaine the "hottest name in magic right now".